PrioritySoftware/PrioritySoftware.github.io/_sdk/Loading-from-File.md

 <!-- TODO: Move to Windows only -->

+**Notes:**
+- Decimal data in JSON files loaded into the system must always use a decimal point as the decimal separator, even if the decimal separator configured for the ***Priority*** system locale is a different symbol.
-**Note:** Once you have created a form load design that uses an XML file, ***Priority*** automatically enables users to export data from the main form of this load design to an XML file.
+- Windows only: Once you have created a form load design that uses an XML file, ***Priority*** automatically enables users to export data from the main form of this load design to an XML file.
 In this case the *XML File* option in the *Mail* top menu of the relevant form will be enabled (in Windows).
 When it is selected, the user gets a choice of interfaces to run.
 The system indicates where the output file has been saved.

 ------------------------------------------------------------------------